litaio/lita/README.md

 ## Writing a handler

 A handler is packaged as a RubyGem.
 A handler is a class that inherits from `Lita::Handler` and is registered by calling `Lita.register_handler(TheHandlerClass)`.
 There are two components to a handler: route definitions, and the methods that implement those routes.
-There are both chat routes and HTTP routes available to handlers.
+There are chat routes, HTTP routes, and event subscriptions available to handlers.

 To generate a starting template for a new handler gem, run `lita handler NAME`, where NAME is the name of the new gem.